rust-lang/rust/src/doc/rustc-dev-guide/src/solve/coinduction.md

 ```

 We are using `tail.clone()` in this impl.
 For this we have to prove `Box<List<T>>: Clone`
-which requires `List<T>: Clone` but that relies on the currently impl which we are currently
+which requires `List<T>: Clone` but that relies on the impl which we are currently checking.
-checking.
 By adding that requirement to the `where`-clauses of the impl, which is what we would
 do with [perfect derive], we move that cycle into the trait solver and [get an error][ex1].

 ### Recursive data types